How to reduce risk by aligning business strategy and IT strategy

 Why does disconnect matter?

 IT is an essential component of every business operation today.
 It is critical to the success of the business and a lack of alignment between business and IT strategies can deal a heavy blow to the bottom line.

 All too often, IT strategy is an afterthought – something bolted onto the wider business plan.
 This can result in overly complex infrastructures or systems that are difficult to change which make it a struggle to maintain and enhance business operations later on.

 However, and perhaps more critically, misalignment can leave the business vulnerable.

 The way IT interconnects with almost every business operation naturally results in an increased risk profile.
 Previously when talking about IT, we simply meant hardware and networks – things for providing a means to process, backup and safely store data.
 Now our expectations are much greater.
 We demand more information, more complex analytical reporting, greater integration, and increased data storage capabilities.
 Then on top of that, we demand that everything is kept easily accessible and highly secure.

-This, coupled with an evolving dependence, means IT events – such as data loss, corruption, security breaches and infrastructure failures – can no longer be confined to the department in which they occurred.
+The evolving dependence of the business on IT means IT events – data loss, corruption, security breaches and infrastructure failures – can no longer be confined to the department in which they occurred.
 When one of these IT events occurs now, the whole organisation’s productivity, reputation and ability to achieve strategic goals are hampered.